 Why is it so hard to incent our companies or teams to do anything innovative?
 Something tangible that makes a difference to the top or bottom line.
 The vast majority of innovation programmes seem to deliver little more that some nice demos before the programme peters out, with stakeholders often happy to return to their usual duties.
 The problem is that innovation is neither a product or a process, nor is it a skill; innovation is an artefact of culture, and culture is something that you cannot buy, hire or implement.
 The reason that most companies fail to innovate – despite significant investment in innovation – is that innovation is a result of culture and their culture actively prevents them from realising anything innovative.

-Innovation (whatever that is) has become the Mecca for modern business.
+Innovation (whatever that is1)What is innovation? @ PEG) has become the Mecca for modern business.
 In today’s turbulent environment everyone is looking for that new idea or product, that innovation, which will give them an edge.
 Nowhere is this more obvious than the crowded market places for smartphones and mobile applications, where crowds of companies compete to become the next iPhone, Angry Birds or FarmVille.
 It’s hard to stand out in a crowded market and you need something unique, something innovative to grab the public’s attention.

 In their quest for the next big (innovative) thing, management teams engage innovation consultancies, create innovation functions and programmes, and hire the hot new skills which claim to be the next source of innovation.
 (Yesterday it was portfolio management; today, Design Thinking, next some are claiming that it’s the skills provided by a liberal arts degree.)
 The hope it that a tangible investment will result in an intangible outcome, as if innovation is something that can be standardised and transformed into a repeatable process.
 None of these approaches work reliably.